CodeYourFuture/curriculum/content/portfolio/blocks/requirements/index.md

 [objectives]
     1='Choose a project brief'
-    2='Identify and explain the key user stories for your project' 3='Propose some acceptance criteria for at least one user story'
+    2='Identify and explain the key user stories for your project'
 +++

 {{< snippet "snippets/requirements.md" >}}